-Your task is to create a limerick that has something to do with speculative fiction.
+Your task is to create an original limerick that has something to do with speculative fiction.
 It could be about a character, a series, an author, or whatever fits the theme.
-Here are the rules for creating a good limerick (I have quoted from this source).
+Here are the rules for creating a good limerick (quoting from this source).
 A limerick:

 - is five lines long

 - is based on the rhythm “da-da-DAH” (anapest meter)